mesosphere/marathon/docs/docs/networking.md

 ### Usage:

-* An application may join one or more `container` mode networks.
+* An application can join one or more `container` mode networks.
 When joining multiple container networks, additional restrictions are imposed on *port-mapping* entries (see *Port Mappings* for details).
-* An application may only join one `host` mode network; this is the default if an app definition does not declare a `networks` field.
+* An application can only join one `host` mode network; this is the default if an app definition does not declare a `networks` field.
-* An application may only join one `container/bridge` network.
+* An application can only join one `container/bridge` network.
-* An application cannot mix networking modes: either specify a single `host` network, or; single `container/bridge` network, or; one or more `container` networks.
+* An application cannot mix networking modes.
+You must specify a single `host` network, a single `container/bridge` network, or one or more `container` networks.

-## Ports
+## Ports for Marathon Apps

 Marathon apps declare ports differently than pods.
-The following section is relevant only for Marathon apps.
+The following section is only relevant to Marathon apps.

 ### Terminology